 The ethnic and cultural diversity of Ulan-Ude, the capital of the Buryat Republic, offers a unique insight into its heritage.
 During the exploration of the Old Believers’ village you have the opportunity to learn about the culture and history of these religious people as you are treated to a concert, featuring local traditions and folk singing.

 DAY 10:Ulaan-Baatar Mongolia

 The Trans-Siberian adventure takes you into Mongolia for a visit to its capital, Ulaan-Baatar.
-This morning you start a tour at Gandan Monastery, you also visit the Chinggis Square with the monument to Genghis Khan.
-As an option, we drive out of the city to the Gorkhi-Terelj National Park to enjoy the beautiful scenery of wild Mongolia, having the opportunity to visit a traditional Ger and meet a nomadic family or try a hand at horse-riding, an intrinsic part of Mongolian life.
+This morning you start a tour at Gandan Monastery.
+You also visit the Chinggis Square with the monument to Genghis Khan.
+As an option, we drive out of the city to the Gorkhi-Terelj National Park to enjoy the beautiful scenery of wild Mongolia, having the opportunity to visit a traditional Ger and meet a nomadic family, or try your hand at horse-riding, an intrinsic part of Mongolian life.